Alcohol-related crime: Negligence

 Negligence in alcohol consumption can have a ripple effect on environmentally responsible behavior.
 For example, improper disposal of alcohol bottles is a common problem.
 Many are not recycled or left behind in public spaces.
 Discarded alcoholic beverage containers, especially broken glass shards that are difficult to remove, does not only create an eyesore but may also cause flat tires for cyclists, injure wildlife or kids.
 Also, people under the influence may forget to extinguish outdoor fireplaces, which may create a fire hazard since unchecked fires can escalate into wildfires.
-Consuming alcoholic beverages, which increases urine production and reduces social inhibitions, can lead to public urination.
-Public urination is illegal in most areas.
+Alcohol consumption can increase urine production and reduce social inhibitions, which may increase the likelihood of urinating in public.
+In many jurisdictions, public urination may be subject to fines or other penalties depending on local bylaws, the circumstances, and enforcement discretion.

 Alcohol consumption can contribute to nighttime noise pollution, especially through loud music played by intoxicated individuals.
 This disrupts sleep and relaxation for nearby residents, impacting health and productivity.
 Municipal noise ordinances often establish quiet hours and penalties for violations.